What We Do

-The Badge programme will offer Scouts three levels to develop their dialogue skills: A “Dialogue Badge” for three age groups of young Scouts, and a “Dialogue Facilitator Badge” for the Venture/Rover section and adult Leaders.
-Additionally, a “Dialogue Trainer” level will be available for those Scouts who wish to make a greater contribution to promoting dialogue in their communities.
-A Handbook for the Dialogue Badge explaining the requirements is in preparation.
+The Badge programme offers Scouts three levels where they can develop their dialogue skills: A “Dialogue Badge” for three age groups of young Scouts, and a “Dialogue Facilitator Badge” for the Venture/Rover section and adult Leaders.
+Additionally, a “Dialogue Trainer” level is available for those Scouts who wish to make a greater contribution to promoting dialogue in their communities.

-• NOV 2013 MoU between WOSM and KAICIID
+• Memorandum of Understanding between WOSM and KAICIID

-• JUN 2015 Dialogue Training and first steps for Dialogue Programme & Badge
+• Dialogue Training for the Scouts and first steps for the DfP Programme & Badge

-• JAN/MAR 2017 Baseline Study of Spiritual Development in Scouting (Duty to God Survey Analysis)
+• Baseline Study of Spiritual Development in Scouting

-• APR 2017 Strategic Meeting & Training of Trainers for Europe Scout Region
+• Training of Trainers for Europe Scout Region

-• AUG 2017 Dialogue Trainings and participa-tion in the 41st World Scout Conference
+• Dialogue Trainings in Eurasia and at the 41st World Scout Conference